CFA-Fintech/A-Whale-Off-the-Portfolio/README.md

 The investment division of Harold's company has been investing in algorithmic trading strategies.
 Some of the investment managers love them, some hate them, but they all think their way is best.

-We just learned these quantitative analysis techniques with Python and Pandas, so Harold has come to us with a challenge—to help him determine which portfolio is performing the best across many areas: volatility, returns, risk, and Sharpe ratios.
+You just learned these quantitative analysis techniques with Python and Pandas, so Harold has come to you with a challenge—to help him determine which portfolio is performing the best across many areas: volatility, returns, risk, and Sharpe ratios.

-WE will need to create a tool (an analysis notebook) that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
-We will be given the historical daily returns of several portfolios: some from the firm's algorithmic portfolios, some that represent the portfolios of famous "whale" investors like Warren Buffett, and some from the big hedge and mutual funds.
-We will then use this analysis to create a custom portfolio of stocks and compare its performance to that of the other portfolios, as well as the larger market (S&P 500).
+You will need to create a tool (an analysis notebook) that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
+You will be given the historical daily returns of several portfolios: some from the firm's algorithmic portfolios, some that represent the portfolios of famous "whale" investors like Warren Buffett, and some from the big hedge and mutual funds.
+You will then use this analysis to create a custom portfolio of stocks and compare its performance to that of the other portfolios, as well as the larger market (S&P 500).

-In this homework assignment, we will be accomplishing three main tasks:
+In this homework assignment, you will be accomplishing three main tasks:

 1. [Read in and Wrangle Returns Data](#Prepare-the-Data)
 2. [Determine Success of Each Portfolio](#Conduct-Quantitative-Analysis)